ariga/atlas-action/README.md

   ent:
     services:
       # Spin up a mysql:8 container to be used as the dev-database for analysis.
+      # If you use a different database, change the image configuration and update
+      # the `dev-url` configuration below.
       mysql:
         image: mysql:8.0.29
         env: